CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 __EndpointSlices__, the new type introduced in k8s v1.17, is out of current scope.

 ### Ingress/egress/network policies
 (**TBD: more details required**)

+## CNI spec
+CNI_ARGS is leveraged for Arktos workload runtime to pass information on to the cni plugin of the network type.

+By spec the value of CNI_ARGS env var is alphanumeric key-value pairs separated by semicolons, e.g. "IPV4=12.34.56.78;VPCID=mizar-12345".

+Arktos workload runtime will put whatever is the pod annotation of "arktos.futurewei.com/cni-args" to CNI_ARGS as defined in cni spec.

+The network controller of the vpc network type is typically responsible for annotating pods properly with the relevant information.

 ## Architectural Views